NICMx/Jool/doc/usr/en/intro-nat64.md

 As a result, for outside purposes, nodes _A_ through _E_ are "sharing" _NAT_'s global address (or addresses).

-While stateful NAT helps you economize IPv4 address, it comes with a price: _NAT_ has to remember which private node issued the packet to _V_, because _A_'s address cannot be found anywhere in _V_'s response.
+While stateful NAT helps you economize IPv4 address, it comes with a price: the _NAT_ machine has to remember which private node issued the packet to _V_, because _A_'s address cannot be found anywhere in _V_'s response.
 That's why it's called "stateful"; it creates address mappings dymanically and remembers them for a while.
 There are two things to keep ind mind here:

 - Each mapping requires memory.
 - _V_ cannot **start** a packet stream with _A_, again because _NAT_ **must** learn the mapping in the private-to-outside direction first (left to right).